PDF version (309 KB)

 TDOT is responsible for the State's oversight of the Disadvantaged Business Enterprise (DBE) program for all Federal-aid transportation funds received in the State.
 There is no need for special DBE compliance under the RTP as a separate program.
 TDEC places an emphasis on contacting and contracting with DBEs at the grant workshops and in the grant manual.
 Small business participation is also an item of discussion in the pre-design conference.

 The RTP is a small program, and its DBE numbers would likely be quite small as compared to the overall TDOT budget.
-Generally on RTP projects, there is only one contractor, with no sub-contractors, or the project is constructed with local city or county employees by force account.
+Generally on RTP projects, there is only one contractor, with no sub-contractors, or the project is constructed with the grantee's own staff (grantee staff workforce).

 A State may use up to 7% of its RTP apportionments for administrative costs, and up to 5% for educational programs.
 Administrative costs include costs to administer the program, including staff time, meetings of the advisory committee, attendance at meetings or conferences, newsletters and websites, supplies/equipment, travel, and statewide trail planning.
 Educational costs include educational programs that promote safety and environmental protection as they relate to the use of recreational trails.
 This includes development and operation of trail safety and environmental education programs, and the production of trail-related educational materials.
 TDEC agrees to provide FHWA with a funding list near the beginning of each two-year grant cycle.